vibbits/training-material/topics/python-programming/tutorials/4_conditions/tutorial.md

 title: 04 Conditions
 questions:
-- How to perform part of a code only when a specific condition is met.
+- How to control the code that is performed based on a condition?
 objectives:
-- Use if-elif-else statements together with condition statements.
+- Use if-elif-else statements together with condition statements
+- Understand what indentation means and how it can affect your code
-time_estimation: 20m
+time_estimation: 30 min
 key_points:
-- Based on a condition, let Python only perform part of the code.
+- We can decide which Python code is executed based on a (set of) condition(s) that is satisfied.
 contributors:
 - tmuylder
+## 4.6 Conclusion
+The ´if-elif-else´ condition allows you to .
 ---

 ## 4.1 Introduction
 Programs start to become more interesting if you can do different things depending on the input.
 For this, you have to use *conditions*, which we will discuss in this section.

 Decisions will be taken based on a condition.
-In this perspective, we highlight the booleans **True** and **False**, as well as the **None**-keyword once more.
+In this perspective, we highlight the importance of understanding booleans **True** and **False**, as well as the **None**-keyword once more.

 ## 4.2 If statement